ptitSeb/box86/USAGE.md

  * 2 :
  * DEBUG : Debug Log for Dynarec (with detail on block created / executed)
  * 3 :
- * DUMP : All above plus dump of the x86 -> native opcode conversions
+ * VERBOSE : All above plus more

 #### BOX86_DYNAREC
  * 0 : Disable Dynarec